djgrant/pg-xcopy/README.md

 }
 ```

-### Constraint Replication
+### Constraint replication

-After transferring data, pg-xmat attempts to replicate constraints from the source to the target tables.
+After transferring data, `pg-xcopy` attempts to replicate constraints from the source to the target tables.

 **What is Replicated:**

 -   Primary Keys
 -   Foreign Keys
 -   Unique Constraints
 -   Check Constraints
+-   Standalone Indexes

 **What is NOT Replicated:**

 -   Triggers
 -   Row-Level Security Policies

-#### Caveats and Limitations
+#### Caveats

-Constraint replication is **best-effort** and works best when the target table structure is a mirror of the source.
-The process will fail for a specific constraint if `select` transformations alter the table's structure in a way that makes the constraint invalid.
+Constraint replication is **best-effort**.
+It will fail for a specific constraint if `transform` alters the table's structure in a way that makes the constraint invalid (e.g., omitting a column that is part of a primary key).
+When a failure occurs, `pg-xcopy` prints a warning and continues the job.

-Common failure scenarios include:
-- **Excluding a column** that is part of a constraint (e.g., excluding a primary key column or a foreign key column).
-- **Renaming a column** that is referenced in a constraint.
-The replication attempts to use the original column name, which no longer exists in the target table.
-- **Excluding a referenced table**.
-A foreign key from `orders` to `customers` cannot be created if the `customers` table was not also transferred.

-When a constraint fails to apply, `pg-xmat` prints an informational warning and **continues the job**.
-This is often expected behavior, as a transformed or subsetted table may not be able to support the same constraints as the original.

 ## Examples

-### Data Migration
+### Data migration

 ```python
 MIGRATION_JOB = {